Free Osceola County Public Records: Look Up Information on Anyone

 Obtaining vital records on someone other than yourself is not always possible.
 Some of those records are private, and only next of kin may access them.
 Find out more below on how to view Osceola County public records pertaining to vital events.

-Review Marital Information & Obtain Certificates Through the Osceola County Clerk
+View Marital Information & Acquire Marriage or Divorce Certificates Through the Osceola County Clerk

 To view marriage licenses, you must input a person’s name using the last name followed by the first name, without any commas in between.
 Further, you must select “Marriage License” under the select document types.
 If you know the date range, it will help you narrow the results drastically.